 - Work-study is money you earn from a job offered by your college.

 Financial aid is provided by your college, the government, and other organizations.
 To get financial aid, you must apply for it.
 The most common financial aid application is the Free Application for Federal Student Aid (FAFSA ®).
-In 2020-21, undergraduate and graduate students received $234.8 billion from all grants, federal loans, tax credits, and federal work-study—so completing the FAFSA is an important step.
+In 2020-21, on average undergraduate students received over $14,000 and graduate students received over $26,000 from grants, federal loans, tax credits, and federal work-study - so completing the FAFSA is an important step.

 The amount of financial aid you’ll receive depends on many factors, including your family’s finances, your academic, athletic, or extracurricular achievements, the college you’re attending, and more.